PluralKit/PluralKit/docs/content/user-guide.md

 :::

 #### Front mode
 This autoproxy mode will proxy messages as the current *first* fronter of the system.
-If you register a switch with `Alice` and `Bob`, messages without proxy tags will be autoproxied as `Alice`.
+If you register a switch with `Alice` and `Skyler`, messages without proxy tags will be autoproxied as `Alice`.
 To enable front-mode autoproxying for a given server, use the following command:

     pk;autoproxy front

 #### Latch mode
 This autoproxy mode will essentially "continue" previous proxy tags.
 If you proxy a message with `Alice`'s proxy tags, messages posted afterwards will be proxied as Alice.
-Proxying again with someone else's proxy tags, say, `Bob`, will cause messages *from then on* to be proxied as Bob.
+Proxying again with someone else's proxy tags, say, `Skyler`, will cause messages *from then on* to be proxied as Skyler.
 In other words, it means proxy tags become "sticky".
 This will carry over across all channels in the same server.

 To enable latch-mode autoproxying for a given server, use the following command: